brunoamaral/johnny-five/README.md

 If you have any questions or suggestions, please get in touch.

-**Not to be confused** with http://johnny-five.io/ the rbotics and IoT programming framework, developed at Bocoup, based on Arduino Firmata Protocol that can be found here: https://github.com/rwaldron/johnny-five JavaScript
+**Not to be confused** with http://johnny-five.io/ the JavaScript robotics and IoT programming framework, developed at Bocoup, based on Arduino Firmata Protocol that can be found here: https://github.com/rwaldron/johnny-five